A Lotte Data – Minecraft Data Pack

 • Ancient city and monster room chests can contain petrified oak slabs.

-• Ancient city chests can contain all regular music discs plus otherside.
+• Ancient city chests can contain all regular music discs plus otherside, as well as diamonds, iron ingots, Redstone dust, and enchanted books with Light Arrows.

 • Abandoned mineshaft chests contain raw iron/gold instead of ingots.